 Homes in Glendale typically range from $350,000 for smaller resale properties to $600,000+ in nicer north Glendale neighborhoods.
 At those price points, a 2% buyer rebate puts $7,000 to $12,000 in your pocket.
 After closing, it's easy to spend that locally, Catlin Court in Old Town Glendale has one of the Valley's best antique shopping scenes, and the restaurant scene around Westgate keeps growing.
 If you're weighing Glendale against Peoria or Avondale, those guides are worth reading before you decide.

-If financing, lender guidelines determine how credits can be applied.
-For cash purchases, rebate structures are generally more flexible but still must be documented through escrow.
+For cash purchases the structure is generally more flexible but must be documented through escrow.

 Buyers comparing Glendale to nearby markets will find our guides for Peoria and Avondale useful, both cover how the rebate applies in those West Valley cities.